TocHtka/DVC_template/README.md

 ## Tipps and Tricks

 * Use **Pycharm** to rename dependencies, source codes and outputs -> it will change **dvc.yaml** accordingly
+* Before sending a zip to a customer, delete the cash: dvc gc -w
+*